 - Let the professionals handle fireworks and be careful with that champagne bottle.
 Never look directly at a firework or any explosive or projectile device, including bottle corks.
 They can discharge unexpectedly and damage your eye.

 - Protect your eyes when playing sports.
 The AAO also reports that more than 40 percent of eye injuries each year are related to sports or recreation activities yet very few people wear proper sports goggles to protect their vision.

+Eye injuries are considered emergencies.
 If you or a family member sustains an eye injury, even if you think it is minor, see an ophthalmologist as soon as possible.
 Injuries that penetrate the eye can cause severe problems, including retinal detachment, infection and vision loss.
 They require immediate treatment to protect your vision.
-Click here to learn more about penetrating ocular trauma.
+You can learn more about penetrating ocular trauma here.